martinphilipose1989/mobile-staff-app/README.md

 By default package names:

-`com.ampersand.hubblehox`
+`com.ampersand.staff`

-To change the package name, simply search for all `com.ampersand.hubblehox`, then replace it with the new package name, for example: `com.mycompany.`.
+To change the package name, simply search for all `com.ampersand.staff`, then replace it with the new package name, for example: `com.mycompany.`.

 ## Architecture